magmanu/github-workflow-security-scanner/README.md

-# Github Workflow Security
+# GWoSS: Github Workflow Security Scanner

 <img src="./static/cat_in_space.png" alt="cat in space" width="200"/>

-This tool identifies vulnerability in GitHub Workflows, like a SAST.
+This tool (GWoSS) identifies vulnerability in GitHub Workflows, like a SAST.
 It does so by scanning the workflow files for anti-patterns such as ingesting user inputs in an unsafe manner or using malicious commits in build process.

 ## Usage

-Example of workflow that uses this action
+Example of workflow that uses this action.
+Optional: Set `SHOULD_BREAK` to `true` if you'd like the pipeline to fail if a workflow vulnerability is found.
+Default is false.

 ```yml
 name: Scan Github Worflows